Your browser is out of date

-A: This therapy targets the nerves that control your bladder to help it function normally again.
+A: This therapy is an implantable device that targets the nerves that control your bladder to help it function normally again.

-A: Medtronic bladder control therapy delivered by the InterStim™ system restores* bladder function by gently stimulating the sacral nerves.
+A: Medtronic bladder control therapy delivered by the InterStim™ systems restores bladder function by gently stimulating the sacral nerves.*

-A: It's thought that bladder control problems are caused by miscommunication between the brain and the sacral nerves, which control the bladder and muscles involved in urination.1
+A: Doctors believe that bladder control problems are caused by miscommunication between the brain and the sacral nerves, which are located in the lower back and control the bladder.1

-A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, and more confidence as you get back to the activities you enjoy.2
+A: With this therapy, you may experience fewer trips to the bathroom, fewer accidents, more confidence, and more freedom.2

-A: Implanting an InterStim™ system has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
+A: Choosing to have an InterStim™ system implanted has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.†

 A: No. It can be effective, but it’s not a cure.
 If the neurostimulator is turned off or removed, symptoms can return.

 A: Most people describe it as a slight pulling, tingling, or fluttering sensation in the pelvic area.
-It should not be painful.
+The stimulation is always adjustable, and should not be painful.

 A: You can try it before you decide, and it's reversible if you change your mind later.
-It is clinically superior to oral medication.†,2 And unlike injections, it doesn’t require self-catheterization or repeated treatment visits.
+The InterStim™ systems deliver sacral neuromodulation (SNM) therapy that has been shown to be more effective than medications for OAB.‡,5 And unlike injections, this therapy doesn’t require self-catheterization or repeated treatment visits.

-A: Since its approval in 1997, InterStimTM therapy has been used to treat bladder control problems in hundreds of thousands of patients around the world.
+A: Since its approval in 1997, the InterStim™ system has been used to treat bladder control problems in hundreds of thousands of patients around the world.

 A: Medicare and many private insurance companies cover this therapy.
 Talk to your doctor to learn more about your insurance coverage.

-With the InterStimTM system, restored bladder function is defined as a 50% or greater reduction in your troublesome bladder symptoms.
+With the InterStim™ systems, restored bladder function is defined as a 50% or greater reduction in your troublesome bladder symptoms.

 Leng WW, Morrisroe SN.
 Sacral nerve stimulation for the overactive bladder.
 Urol Clin N Am.
 2006;33:491–501.

-Siegel S, Noblett K, Mangel J, et al. Results of a prospective, randomized, multicenter study evaluating sacral neuromodulation with InterStim® Therapy compared to standard medical therapy at 6-months in subjects with mild symptoms of overactive bladder.
+Siegel S, Noblett K, Mangel J, et al. Results of a prospective, randomized, multicenter study evaluating sacral neuromodulation with InterStim® Therapy compared to standard medical therapy at six months in subjects with mild symptoms of overactive bladder.
 Neurourol Urodyn.
 2015;34:224–230.
 DOI: 10.1002/nau.22544

-Siegel S, Noblett K, Mangel J, et al. Five-Year Follow-up Results of a Prospective, Multicenter Study of Patients with Overactive Bladder Treated with Sacral Neuromodulation.
-The Journal of Urology 2018;Volume 199(1), 229–236.
+Siegel S, Noblett K, Mangel J, et al. Five-year follow-up results of a prospective, multicenter study of patients with overactive bladder treated with sacral neuromodulation.
+Journal of Urology.
+2018;Volume 199(1), 229–236.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.